There is anger, and there is rage. Anger eats you up; rage eats up you and everyone around.

 As an ex(anger) sufferer, allow me to tell you this: Learn how to become more in control of your emotions, expectations from others, frustrations, sense of entitlement, and you’ll discover a new way of living – feeling happy, calm, and collected!

-Get inspired by one or more of the following best books on anger management; arm yourself with the tools you need to conquer your anger and move up in life into the zone of happiness, calm and bliss.
+Get inspired by one or more of the following best anger management books; arm yourself with the tools you need to conquer your anger, work on your self-esteem, and move up in life into the zone of happiness, calm and bliss.

 Many angry people say “I don’t get angry because I can’t control myself; others push my buttons.“